Different Types of Fishing Rods

 If you’re trying to select a rod and you’re not sure about the right weight, consider how heavy your lures will be.
 A heavier weight rod is needed if you’re going to cast very heavy bait rigs and lures.

 When focusing on a rod’s action, think about the specific lure types and techniques you’ll be using.
 The common rod actions are slow, moderate, and fast.
-Fast action rods bend in only the top third of the blank and are great for soft plastics; the bend of a slow action rod (like those used for crankbaits) begins in the lower third of the blank.
+Fast action rods bend in only the top third of the blank and are great for soft plastics; the bend of a slow action rod (like crankbait rods) begins in the lower third of the blank.

 Rod length is a more straight-forward consideration than rod weight and action.
 Still, it comes down to how you’re fishing.
 The lures or bait you’re casting, where and how far you want to cast, and the techniques you use will all play a part in any rod length decision.